ftrackhq/integrations/doc/developing/customise.rst

 ftrack-connect-pipeline-definition
 ----------------------------------

-This module repository is designed to be the place were main customisations will happen within the resource directory.
+This module repository is designed to be the place where main customisations will happen within the resource directory.